Dodge Super Bee: 1968

 Plymouth's Road Runner sales were enough to have Dodge Division General Manager, Robert McCurry, request a similar model from the Dodge Styling office.
 Senior designer, Harvey J. Winn, won a "contest" with the name "Super Bee" and a new logo design based on the Dodge "Scat Pack" Bee medallion.
 The design of the first Super Bee was influenced by the 1968 Coronet convertible and the show car's interior was built by the Alexander Brothers.
 The show car was introduced at the 1968 Detroit Auto Show.

 Although the two cars are similar in external appearance, the Super Bee was slightly heavier - approx. 65 lb - and rode on a 117 in wheelbase compared to the Road Runner's 116 in wheelbase.
-In addition to minor external differences, such as larger rear wheel openings, the bumblebee tailstripe and fancier grille, and the taillight ornamentation, the Super Bee also used actual diecast chrome-plated "Bee" medallions.
+In addition to minor external differences, such as larger rear wheel openings, the bumblebee tail stripe and fancier grille, and the taillight ornamentation, the Super Bee also used actual diecast chrome-plated "Bee" medallions.
 These three-dimensional medallions were prominently mounted in a raised position in the grille/hood area and the trunklid/taillight area of the car throughout the first three years of production.

 The Super Bee used a dash cluster from the Dodge Charger, while the 4-speed manual transmission cars received a Hurst Competition-Plus shifter with Hurst linkage; this shifter compared to the Road Runner's less expensive Inland shifter and linkage.
 Due to the higher-quality accessories attached to the Super Bee, the car was sold at a higher price in comparison to the Plymouth version and this had a negative effect on sales.

 The Super Bee was available with the Hemi engine.
 This option raised the price by 33%, and 125 were sold.
 The 1968 model was available only as a two-door coupe, with two engine options, the base 335 hp 383 Magnum, and the 426 Hemi, rated at 425 hp.

 The Super Bee included a heavy-duty suspension, an optional Mopar A833 4-speed manual transmission, and high-performance tires.
 Outside, a stripe (with the bee logo) was wrapped around the tail.